Selecting an MBA Focus

 Variable Not usually, but it depends on your long-term career goals.
 Discuss with the CRC during your introductory appointment.

-How do I select a concentration?
+How do I select a focus?

 Self-assessment

 To understand your interests as well as your skills, we recommend you engage in self-assessment.
-The MBA program is going to help you develop business-related skills through both the core curriculum and concentration electives.
+The MBA program is going to help you develop business-related skills through both the core curriculum and electives.

 • Identify your highest-match business career areas by reviewing the CareerLeader assessment results that you completed the summer before you entered the MBA program.
 Refer to the MBA Career Checklist for directions on accessing the CareerLeader assessment

-• Review the results of the Myers-Briggs Type Indicator (MBTI) which gives you information about your personality and some work behaviors.
+• Review the results of the Myers-Briggs Type Indicator (MBTI), which gives you information about your personality and some work behaviors.
 You received the results during August MBA Advantage

-Understand your concentration(s) of interest
+Understand your focus interest area (s)

 • Read job descriptions for various level positions